 30 May Jamming with our Tomato Jam Craftivism Project

-This is a perfect project for Summer and Fairtrade Fortnight (Feb/March0 plus it’s a great way to support Oxfam’s GROW campaign for a fairer world where everyone has enough to eat.
+This is a perfect project for Summer and Fairtrade Fortnight (Feb/March) plus it’s a great way to support Oxfam’s

 Tomato Jam: Inspired by a recipe our founder, Sarah Corbett, received from a lady in Kenya, this project involves making tomato jam, stitching a fabric lid cover with a message in support of Oxfam’s Grow campaign, and using it as a way to speak to people about the world’s unfair food system.